itn-trust/itn-did-spec/README.md

 - The provided DID MUST be compliant with the `did:itn` method.
 - The provided DID document MUST be compliant with the DID V1.0 DID document specification.

+Here is how create operation works:

+- The create DID request is parsed by the ITN agent, which validates its syntax as well as the value of each field to follow specific rules.
+- The ITN agent generates the DID identifier based on the `did:itn` method specification, then the network stores the Hash(DID) and Hash(DID Document) in a smart contract on all the utilized ledger (one private and one public)
+- The DID document is stored in a federated content-addressable storage solution.
+- The valid DID document is the JSON object returned as the reply of the request.

 ---

 #### Resolve